nycu-caslab/OSC2025/labs/lab2.rst

 .. hint::

-   You may use x0 register to store and retrieve dtb address.
+   You may use x0 register to store and retrieve dtb address, and parse the dtb file to get initramfs address.